PanagiotisMentis/EinkSheetMusic/README.md

 1. **esp32_app**: Renders .bin images on the Good Display ESP32-L Series e-ink driver board from a connected SD card.
 2. **pdf_to_bin_app**: Converts PDFs to .bin image files.
 Has server and web interface as well as command-line executable.

+## ✍️ Author
+I'm Panagiotis Mentis and I developed this passion project as a solution to my music problems as a musician.

+Developer: Panagiotis Mentis - Sophomore, Computer Engineering @ Virginia Tech

 ## 🚀 Usage
 > [!NOTE]
 > Additional READMEs for the **esp32_app** and **pdf_to_bin_app** are in each respective folder.